The breast-specific proteome

 Proteins analyzed in extended samples of lactating breast

-The standard setup in the Tissue Atlas is based on Tissue Microarray technique (TMA), thus saving valuable tissue material as well as reagents and provides a wide tissue representation for protein profiling.
+The standard setup in the Tissue Atlas is based on the Tissue Microarray (TMA) technique, thus saving valuable tissue material as well as reagents and provides a wide tissue representation for protein profiling.
 In addition to the standard setup, extended tissue profiling in breast is performed for selected proteins, to give a more complete overview on where the proteins is expressed.
 The full list of genes used for protein profiling on breast samples is defined in Table 3.

 The primary function of the breast is to provide milk for the newborn infant.
 The mammary gland is a complex structure that includes a layer of secretory epithelial cells that secrete milk into the ducts and cavities by mechanisms such as exocytosis of secretory vesicles and budding-off of milk fat globules.
 The milk producing acinar cells are covered in a surrounding layer of myoepithelial cells that eject milk through contraction.

 The main components of the human breast consists of the skin, subcutaneous adipose tissue and glandular tissue.
 Before puberty, the breasts are a very basic construct; a nipple connected to a simple duct system.
-At puberty the breasts undergo a transformation under the influence of hormones that lead to an increase in adipose tissue and complex branching of the previous basic ductal system.
+During puberty, the breasts transform under the influence of hormones that lead to an increase in adipose tissue and complex branching of the previous basic ductal system.
 Below the nipple, the collecting ducts dilate to form the lactiferous sinuses.
-The breast is divided into 15-25 lobes, each based on a branching duct system that leads from the collecting ducts to the terminal duct-lobular units.
+The breast is divided into 15-25 lobes, each based on a branching duct system that leads from the collecting ducts to the terminal duct lobular units.
 The terminal duct-lobular units are the functional sites of milk production.
 Each collecting duct drains a lobe made up of 20-40 lobules.
 In addition to glandular cells, the lobe is composed chiefly of adipose tissue and fibrous stroma - referred to as the inter- and perilobular connective tissue.

 Here, the protein-coding genes expressed in breast are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in breast.